All methods, techniques, and tools are neutral, until a human uses it.

 So we might as well avoid these tools too.

-Instead of forbidding certain tools you can also learn how to use the tool, and most importantly, how to use your energy properly when using the tools.
+Instead of forbidding certain tools, we can also learn how to use the tool, and most importantly, how to use our energy properly when using the tools.

 Tools are an extension of your thoughts and energy

-Tools are not only an extension of your physical, but also of your mental and emotional part.
+Tools are not only an extension of our physical, but also of our mental and emotional part.

-Tools are only an extension of you and your visualization and your energy.
+Tools are only an extension of us and our visualization and our energy.

-Again: They don’t become energy until you touch it.
+Again: They don’t become energy until we touch it.

 So we need to learn to master our thoughts, energy and emotions.

-It's always the human behind the tool, therefore never use any tool if you are tense, anxious, angry or frustrated.
+It's always the human behind the tool, therefore we should never use any tool if we are tense, anxious, angry or frustrated.

-Master your emotions and be sure you are always calm, centered, grounded and relaxed.
+- to master our emotions and to be always calm, centered, grounded and relaxed.

-And master your timing and dosing of your energy when dealing with horses.
+- to master our timing and dosing of our aids when dealing with horses.